 Huffman was arrested by FBI officers over allegations that she paid a $15,000 bribe for her daughter to take part in the exam for college admission.
 The exam was termed a scam, and Huffman was charged with conspiracy to commit mail fraud.

 It’s blatantly clear that these crimes are unfathomable for most people.
 Nearly all of us lack the financial and social connections to even consider such a massive scam.
-These actions not only violated Christian principles; they were serious federal crimes.
+These actions not only violated moral principles; they were serious federal crimes.

 We cannot discount the role ego can play as we seek to guide our children through life.
 The college admissions scandal is an extreme example but serves as a great lesson for those considering how to help their children.